-Originally published: June 6, 2017 by Charles Michael Publishing and dist. by Simon & Schuster (discontinued)
+Hard Cover originally published: June 6, 2017 by Charles Michael Publishing and dist. by Simon & Schuster (discontinued)

 “As I finished the last page and closed the book, I sat in silence for a good 15 or 20 minutes.
 Didn’t move, didn’t cry, didn’t think about anything….
 I just stayed there with Lila and Theron until I was ready to move on….
 I have never reacted to the end of a book that way.”

 “I just finished the book.
 I’m on a train east of Syracuse and wondering whether any other passenger can see, hear, my crying.
 Lila and Theron is so full of quiet integrity, compassion, love, kindness, and accurate closeness to the land—I cannot even begin to praise it enough.”

 “I have finished Lila and Theron and I must tell you that it was one of the most moving love stories I have ever read.”

 “It’s a totally engrossing, tenderly-told story about a couple living the rural life in Vermont, covering the late 1800s and 3/4 of the 20th century.
 It is a page-turner, taking one deeply into the daily life of subsistence living.
 It felt like time-travel to me: when I ‘returned’ to the 21st century, I felt somewhat ashamed of our materialistic lives.”